Shree Ganesh: Production

-Speaking about the series, director Dheeraj Kumar said, "Shree Ganesh is a show with many untouched aspects of Lord Ganesh which can be truly understood at dire times."

 Reception

 The Tribune stated, "It triumphs due to its slick production values and neatly packaged anecdotes."

 As in April 2001, it was garnering a rating of 1.9 TVR in India.

 Syndication

 Star Plus, DD National, ABZY Cool acquired the broadcast rights for the series in June 2020, during the nationwide coronavirus lockdown, as a substitute to its original programming.